turingschool/career-development-curriculum-site/module_two/mod2_week1.md

    * Allow yourself about 30 mins (each video is between one and three minutes) to complete the video portion of the     following lesson.
    * We recommend scheduling time on your calendar and using dedicated PD work time to complete the entire lesson.

-## Intro to Creating a Techically Focused Resume
+## Intro to Creating a Technically Focused Resume
 As a new software developer, what kind of story do you want your resume to tell about you?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V0N-0d6Wa0w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>